Perspective | The incredible story of how 1,700 handwritten cards came from across the world for a group of D.C. hospital workers

 She describes the Daily Antidote as bringing people out of their own suffering and allowing them to join something bigger than themselves.

 “I have my ups and downs,” she says.
 She has received two rounds of chemotherapy and is now going through immunotherapy while participating in the singalongs.
 “I’m not jumping and dancing every day.
 But I keep my spirits up saying to myself, ‘I’m not alone.
 Many people suffer with me.
-And there must be a purpose to this, even if I don’t understand it completely.’”
+And there must be a purpose to this, even if I don’t understand it completely.’ ”

 When Rasi realized the group would approach its 300th song together at the end of this month, she decided to ask everyone to participate in a group project.
 That resulted in the thank-you cards that now sit in her home.

 They have come from Ireland and Idaho and many places in between.
-At one point, a virtual card writing event brought together a 101-year-old woman in Michigan, a college student in Blacksburg, Va. and a man in Tokyo.
+At one point, a virtual card-writing event brought together a 101-year-old woman in Michigan, a college student in Blacksburg, Va., and a man in Tokyo.

 Andura wrote cards and Maher did, too.
 At first, Maher was hesitant to participate because a medication she was taking caused her hands to shake five days out of the week.
-But she says she used the two days they were steadiest to write 150 cards.
+But she says she used the two days they were steadiest to write about 150 cards.

-Rasi has spoken to hospital officials about the cards and is coordinating a time to drop them off.

 “Just to think someone sat down, that strangers took the time to thank you for your effort, it means everything in the world,” Livingston says.
-Right now, because of the uptick in coronavirus caseloads and the new variations that are appearing, it can feel as if the virus is fighting back just as hard as health care workers are fighting against it, she says.
+Right now, because of the uptick in coronavirus cases and the new variations that are appearing, it can feel as if the virus is fighting back just as hard as health-care workers are fighting against it, she says.
 “Getting something like this lets us know nobody has given up hope on us.”

-Livingston says on the day the cards are handed out, a person will likely stand at one of the doors and give them to staff members as they arrive for a shift or leave after one.
+Livingston says that on the day the cards are handed out, a person will probably stand at one of the doors and give them to staff members as they arrive for a shift or leave after one.

 But the story of those cards won’t end with that exchange.